Rahul-Kushal-Anchi/Multi-Cloud-Cost-Optimizer/README.md

 **A SaaS portal for onboarding AWS customers and delivering real-time cost intelligence backed by AWS CUR, Athena, and Cost Explorer.**

-> 💡 **Built with AI-Assisted Development:** All major features were planned with ChatGPT and implemented in Cursor.
->
 > ☁️ **AWS-Only:** The platform focuses on AWS financial operations (FinOps) today.
 Multi-cloud support is out of scope.

 ---